 Yes, of course.
 Your policy applies to your home even when you and your family are out.
 No matter if you are down the street or on a European tour, your property is covered under your homeowners insurance.

 Do I need to buy additional coverage for certain high-value items, such as jewelry?

 The answer to this one depends on your policy.
 Homeowners insurance typically has limitations when it comes to the liability for certain types of personal property.
 If you have any questions about a specific type of valuables such as jewelry, furs, cash, silverware or firearms contact your insurance agent to determine your policy’s limits and, if necessary, to buy additional coverage.

 Why is my home insured for more than its market value?

 In some instances, your coverage will exceed the market value of your home, especially if you have replacement cost coverage applied to your policy.
-Rather than adhering simply to the current purchase price of your home (i.e., its market value), this amount reflects the cost necessary to rebuild your home in the event of a total loss.
+Rather than adhering simply to the market value – the current purchase price of your home, replacement cost reflects what is necessary to rebuild your home in the event of a total loss.
 If you’re unsure of which is stated in your policy or want to change it, contact your agent to do so.

 Does my homeowners insurance policy cover damage from earthquakes?